 Kinabatangan - Rasig Project

-The Kinabatangan - Rasig Project is to safeguard a 5.9 acres (about 2.38 hectare) land which is an important wildlife corridor.
-The location is on one of the critical bottlenecks for elephant movement.
+The Kinabatangan - Rasig Project is to safeguard a 5.6 acres (about 2.27 hectare) land which is an important wildlife corridor.
 It is adjacent to the Kinabatangan wildlife sanctuary, located within the lower Kinabatangan floodplain in the eastern part of Sabah (Malaysian Borneo).
 Sabah's longest river, Kinabatangan meanders for 560km through the floodplain into the Sandakan bay.

 This initiative is a collaboration between Indie Travellers, Caroline Pang Photography and Fatimah Homestay to support nature conservation through ecotourism.
 Rasig was the name of the early settlement on this land.
 It is the ancestral land of Mr Mursalin Abdullah, who is also the co-owner of Fatimah Homestay.